Aerospace: Manufacturing

-Canada has formerly manufactured some of its own designs for jet warplanes, etc. (e.g. the CF-100 fighter), but for some decades, it has relied on imports from the United States and Europe to fill these needs.
-However Canada still manufactures some military aircraft although they are generally not combat capable.
-Another notable example was the late 1950s development of the Avro Canada CF-105 Arrow, a supersonic fighter-interceptor whose 1959 cancellation was considered highly controversial.
+Canada formerly manufactured some of its own designs for jet warplanes, etc. (e.g. the CF-100 fighter), but it has come to rely on imports from the United States and Europe to fill these needs.
+However, Canada still manufactures some military aircraft.
+Also notable is the late 1950s development of the Avro Canada CF-105 Arrow, a supersonic fighter-interceptor whose 1959 cancellation was controversial.

 France has continued to make its own warplanes for its air force and navy, and Sweden continues to make its own warplanes for the Swedish Air Force—especially in support of its position as a neutral country.
 (See Saab AB.)
 Other European countries either team up in making fighters (such as the Panavia Tornado and the Eurofighter Typhoon), or else to import them from the United States.

 Pakistan has a developing aerospace engineering industry.
 The National Engineering and Scientific Commission, Khan Research Laboratories and Pakistan Aeronautical Complex are among the premier organizations involved in research and development in this sector.
 Pakistan has the capability of designing and manufacturing guided rockets, missiles and space vehicles.
 The city of Kamra is home to the Pakistan Aeronautical Complex which contains several factories.
 This facility is responsible for manufacturing the MFI-17, MFI-395, K-8 and JF-17 Thunder aircraft.
 Pakistan also has the capability to design and manufacture both armed and unarmed unmanned aerial vehicles.

 In the People's Republic of China, Beijing, Xi'an, Chengdu, Shanghai, Shenyang and Nanchang are major research and manufacture centers of the aerospace industry.
 China has developed an extensive capability to design, test and produce military aircraft, missiles and space vehicles.
 Despite the cancellation in 1983 of the experimental Shanghai Y-10, China is still developing its civil aerospace industry.

 The aircraft parts industry was born out of the sale of second-hand or used aircraft parts from the aerospace manufacture sector.
 Within the United States there is a specific process that parts brokers or resellers must follow.
 This includes leveraging a certified repair station to overhaul and "tag" a part.
 This certification guarantees that a part was repaired or overhauled to meet OEM specifications.
 Once a part is overhauled its value is determined from the supply and demand of the aerospace market.
 When an airline has an aircraft on the ground, the part that the airline requires to get the plane back into service becomes invaluable.
 This can drive the market for specific parts.
 There are several online marketplaces that assist with the commodity selling of aircraft parts.

 In the aerospace and defense industry, much consolidation occurred at the end of the 20th century and in the early 21st century.
 Between 1988 and 2011, more than 6,068 mergers and acquisitions with a total known value of US$678 billion were announced worldwide.
 The largest transactions have been: